 So how can you delay this breaking down and thinning of your bed linen?

 Get the best type of cotton you can if it is really important that your sheets last a good five to ten years.
-Choose Pima or Egyptian cotton, and be careful to read about what other fibers may be present.
-Look for 100% Egyptian or 100% Pima cotton.
+Choose Pima or Egyptian Cotton, and be careful to read about what other fibers may be present.
+Look for 100% Organic Egyptian or 100% Organic Pima cotton.
 The fibers in these cottons are much longer, stronger and flexible than regular run-of-the-mill cotton.

 Also remember to follow the care instructions for all your bed linens.
 Heat from your dryer will hasten the breaking down of fibers.
 Keeping the dryer on low heat and taking everything out while still a bit damp will help preserve the life of your linens.
 Ideally, hanging sheets outside to dry is our best suggestion.
 They will smell wonderful and last a lot longer!
 Of course, this is not always feasible or possible.